Currently available funding

 • Outcome 1: “Increased renewable energy production”.

-The outcome shall be supported through two pre-defined projects (PDP) “Feasibility study on utilizing the hydro power potential in existing water supply systems and upgrading potential for existing small hydro power plants in water supply systems” (PDP no. 1) and “System for Forecasts, Control аnd Management оf HPP Generation аnd Dams Condition” (PDP no. 2), two calls for proposals (calls no. 1 and 2) and one small grant scheme (SGS no. 1).
+The outcome shall be supported through two pre-defined projects (PDP) “Feasibility study on utilizing the hydro power potential in existing water supply systems and upgrading potential for existing small hydro power plants in water supply systems” (PDP no. 1) and “System for Forecasts, Control аnd Management оf HPP Generation аnd Dams Condition” (PDP no. 2), two calls for proposals (calls no. 1 and 2) .
 Call no. 1 will support projects on hydropower; call no. 2 will support projects on geothermal energy.
-SGS no. 1 will support projects on training for geothermal energy.
+Additionally the outcome will be supported through online training on geothermal energy.

 • Outcome 2: “Improved energy efficiency in buildings, industry and municipalities”